 This was definitely a coordinated attack.
 Although it might have been instigated by just one individual, it probably required the cooperation of several other hackers.
 The identity of the key attacker (most likely a Birch Telecom customer in Austin/Round Rock, Texas) and his motivation has not yet been confirmed, but an investigation is ongoing, and intervention by both Birch Telecom and the authorities has been requested.
 I will post further details as they become available.

 Note to fellow bloggers: Be advised that your web sites might come under a similar attack as ours, so be prepared!

 Rest assured that we are taking several key steps that will increase our security and our site’s resiliency.
 We’d appreciate the donation of some backup server space (especially offshore), for mirroring the blog.
 (Each with at least 1GB of storage available, and the capacity to handle 20 Mbps.
 (A standard FTP server.)
 Why mirrors?
 The more bandwidth that we can handle, the better we can combat DDoS attacks.
 Additionally, this server capacity will also be useful on the occasions when we get sudden spurts of traffic, such as when SurvivalBlog.com is mentioned by major media outlets.

-A reminder: As a precaution for any future disruption, please both bookmark and write down the four following URLs and IP addresses for the blog.
+A reminder: As a precaution for any future disruption, please both bookmark and write down the following URL and IP addresses for the blog.